The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 Traveling to Colombia is generally quite safe, but also likely involves stepping outside your comfort zone and trying out new adventures in a foreign land… where you may or may not speak the language.

-Bug Spray — Bug spray is a must on any Colombia packing list.
-The mosquitos will try to eat you alive–just look at the legs of all the other tourists when you get to town.
-The ones who didn’t bring bug spray are easy to pick out.
+Just look at the legs of all the other tourists when you get to town: the ones who didn’t bring bug spray are easy to pick out.

-Sunscreen — The sun is very strong in Colombia.
+Sunscreen — The sun is very strong in Colombia!
 Avoid getting burned by wearing sunscreen daily.

-Rain Poncho — Ponchos are a must, especially in Salento.
-You can buy disposable ponchos in the area, but we recommend purchasing a reusable one before going and using it over and over again–if you’re in Salento for any length of time, you’ll likely keep pulling it out.
+You can buy disposable ponchos in the area, but we recommend purchasing a reusable one before going and using it over and over again.
+If you’re in Salento for any length of time, you’ll likely keep pulling it out.

 10L Dry Bag — Easy to pack, and an easy way to stop worrying about your camera and other belongings getting soaked in an afternoon rain shower in the Cocora Valley.